tomcatty/BluetrackHub/README.md

 1. Connect the nRF52 DK to your PC ane power it up by ensuring the Power switch (SW6) is set to ON.
 1. Connect the IDE cable from Debug out (P19) on the nRF52 to DEBUG_IN (P600) on the BlueTrack Hub (see picture below).

+> [!IMPORTANT]
+> Make sure the IDE cable pinout is correct when connecting to DEBUG_IN (P600) on the BlueTrack Hub, see picture below.

 ![`BlueTrackProgrammingConnection`](resources/ProgrammingSetup.jpg)

-From the root of the project, execute the following (note --recover is specified as the BMD-350-A-R comes with protection enabled):
+From the root of the project, execute the following (note `--recover` is specified as the BMD-350-A-R comes with protection enabled):

-nrfjprog --program bluetrack.hex --recover --verify --reset
+`nrfjprog --program bluetrack.hex --recover --verify --reset`

 # Design Description
 This project is based on nRF SDK 16.0.0 and uses the S132 Softdevice 7.0.1, and was originally branched from the ble_blinky sample project.
 All changes from SDK 16.0.0 can be identified by comparing to the initial commit.
 Below are some specific notes on on aspects of the design.

 ## Hardware Description
 ### Assembly
 See CircuitMaker project (link pending) for full design, including schematic.
 It can be assembled by Seeed (link pending) using the design files and BOM in the Seeed Fusion Gallery.
 Additional assembly that may be required depending on what can be arranged with Seeed:
 * Attachment of the motor drivers (LMD18200T/NOPB) to the heatsinks (6396BG) using attachment kit 4880G, this needs to be done prior to through hole soldering.